Harshpparmar/projects/README.md

-# projects
+# Projects

-this is a repository where the base or first version of the project are added
+-in this repository the projects will be one the base level.

+-the files might contain non working and not at all up to the mark code.